cyclejs/cyclejs/http/README.md

 ## Error handling

-You can handle errors using standard RsJX operators.
+You can handle errors using standard RxJS operators.
 The response stream is a stream of streams, i.e. each response will be its own stream so usually you want to catch errors for that single response stream:

 ```
 responses.HTTP